Classification of abelian Schur groups I: Introduction

 \section{Introduction}

 Let $G$ be a finite group.
-A subring of the group ring $\mathbb{Z}G$ is called an \emph{$S$-ring} (\emph{Schur ring}) over~$G$ if it is a free $\mathbb{Z}$-module spanned by a partition of $G$ closed under taking inverse and containing the identity element $e$ of $G$ as a class.
-The notion of an $S$-ring was introduced by Schur~\cite{Schur}.
+A subring of the group ring $\mathbb{Z}G$ is called an \emph{$S$-ring} (a \emph{Schur ring}) over~$G$ if it is a free $\mathbb{Z}$-module spanned by a partition of $G$, closed under taking inverse and containing the identity element $e$ of $G$ as a class.
+The notion of $S$-ring was introduced by Schur~\cite{Schur}.
 Using the $S$-ring approach, Schur proved that every primitive permutation group containing a regular cyclic subgroup of composite order is $2$-transitive which generalizes the Burnside theorem~\cite[p.~339]{Burn}.
 The general theory of $S$-rings was developed by Wielandt (see~\cite[Chapter~IV]{Wi}).
-To date, $S$-rings are realized as a powerful tool for studying permutation groups containing regular subgroups, combinatorial Cayley objects, especially, isomorphisms of them, representations of finite groups.
-For more details on $S$-rings and their applications, we refer the readers to~\cite[Section~2.4]{CP} and~\cite{MP0}.
+To date, $S$-rings are realized as a powerful tool for studying permutation groups containing regular subgroups, combinatorial Cayley objects, especially, isomorphisms of them, and representations of finite groups.
+For more details on $S$-rings and their applications, we refer the reader to~\cite[Section~2.4]{CP} and~\cite{MP0}.

-To study permutation groups having regular subgroups, Schur used $S$-rings whose partition of the underlying group arises from the action of an appropriate permutation group (see Section~2.3 for the exact definition).
-As it was shown by Wielandt~\cite{Wi}, not all $S$-rings can be constructed in such way.
-An $S$-ring is said to be \emph{schurian} if it arises from the action of a suitable permutation group~\cite{Po}.
-The schurity property is one of the crucial properties of $S$-rings closely related to the isomorphism problem for Cayley graphs (see~\cite[Section~5.3]{MP0} for details).
+To study permutation groups having regular subgroups, Schur used $S$-rings whose partition of the underlying group consists of the orbits of a one-point stabilizer of an appropriate permutation group (see Section~2.3 for the exact definition).
+As was shown by Wielandt~\cite{Wi}, not all $S$-rings can be constructed in this way.
+An $S$-ring is said to be \emph{schurian} if it can~\cite{Po}.
+The schurity (the property to be schurian) is one of the crucial properties of $S$-rings, closely related to the isomorphism problem for Cayley graphs (see~\cite[Section~5.3]{MP0} for details).

 A finite group $G$ is defined to be a \emph{Schur} group if every $S$-ring over $G$ is schurian~\cite{Po}.
 The main problem considered in the present paper is the following one.

 \begin{prob} Determine all Schur groups. \end{prob}